 The answer to this question goes back to amendments made to the “Clean Air Act” in 1990.
-This amendment stated that gasoline be oxygenated to cut down on Carbon Monoxide emissions.
+This amendment mandated that gasoline be oxygenated to cut down on Carbon Monoxide emissions.
 The first additive that was used to do this was Methyl Tertiary Butyl Ether (MBTE).
 MBTE had a very strong turpentine smell and it turned out to be proven to contaminate ground water.
 Little is known about the long term health hazards from exposure to MBTE contamination in our water.
-MBTE had been used for this as early as 1979 in some states as a replacement for the lead in leaded gasoline, however due to MBTE polluting ground water it was replaced by ethanol around the year 2000.
+MBTE had been used for this as early as 1979 in some states as a replacement for the lead in leaded gasoline, however due to MBTE polluting ground water, it was replaced by ethanol around the year 2000.
 I worked at a small engine repair shop when MBTE was added to our gasoline.
-Our shop went from one full time and one full time mechanic to three mechanics working overtime to keep up with repairing damaged engines.
-It should be noted that gasoline with MBTE and gasoline with ethanol should not be mixed as this can cause precipitates that clog fuel filters and carburetors.
+Our shop went from one full time mechanic to three mechanics working overtime to keep up with repairing damaged engines.
+It should be noted that gasoline with MBTE and gasoline with ethanol should not be mixed, as this can cause precipitates that clog fuel filters and carburetors.

 Are there positive effects of ethanol in our gasoline?